Explore Categories

 Settle dues for credit sales made without bill-wise

 When your party makes a payment against a sale that you have recorded earlier, you can pass a receipt entry to settle the due amount.
-It is important to ensure that you receive the payments from your parties and settle your accounts from time to time.
+It is important to ensure that you receive the payments from your parties and settle your accounts time to time.

 Scenario 1: Sale made for say Rs 50,000.
 Customer pays only Rs.
 30,000 first and the remaining Rs.
 20,000 later.
-This is a simple case.
+This is the simplest case.

 Scenario 2: Sale made for say Rs.
 50,000.
 Customer pays Rs.
 30,000 first, pays another Rs.
 50,000.
 At a later date asks for goods worth Rs.
 30,000.
-This is a complex case (without Bill-wise).
+This is the complex case (without Bill-wise).

 Ledger Vouchers